wblabio/wgact/src/readme.txt

 * Tweak: Avoid an issue when trying to read WP Rocket options when no options exist yet
 * Tweak: Removed some unnecessary parameters from Google Ads purchase confirmation script
+* Fix: Fixed some events on cart page for variable products

 = 1.10.11 = 19.07.2021